-First, every believer in Jesus Christ that desires to find the will of God for their lives must be saved!
-This seems like an obvious point but there are many in this world who are looking to be in the “will of God” but never actually come to know the real God through a personal relationship with His son, Jesus Christ.
-“He was teaching that in order to be related to Him, one has to do the will of God.
+This seems like an obvious point, but there are many in this world who are looking to be in the “will of God” yet never actually come to know the real God through a personal relationship with His son, Jesus Christ.
+John MacArthur said, “He was teaching that in order to be related to Him, one has to do the will of God.
 Turn it around.
 To do the will of God, one has to be related to Jesus.”
-MacArthur Jr., John (2012-07-01).
-Found: God's Will (John MacArthur Study) (p.
-15).
-Every person that wants to find Gods will must know Jesus Christ as their personal savior.
-You can not know God apart of Jesus Christ.
+Every person that wants to find God’s will must know Jesus Christ as his or her personal savior.
+You cannot know God apart of Jesus Christ.
 In fact, Jesus Christ was the living incarnation of God on this earth.
-To put it bluntly John MacArthur states: “If you have never committed your life to Jesus Christ, you cannot expect anything at all from God.
+To put it bluntly, John MacArthur states, “If you have never committed your life to Jesus Christ, you cannot expect anything at all from God.
 He owes you nothing.
 He is not obligated to you in even the slightest sense.
 People reject this.
 The doctrine of salvation is unpopular because it includes the recognition of sin.
 Nobody likes to admit sin.
 And many people resist the idea that they need to be saved.”
-MacArthur Jr., John (2012-07-01).
-Found: God's Will (John MacArthur Study) (p.
-16).

-The second necessity of knowing the will of God is that you must be Spirit Filled.
 This is such a touchy subject for many and has, in my opinion, divided the body of Christ more than any other theological subject in recent history.
-Every believer that wants to know and be in the will of God should be Spirit Filled and I believe that comes with the acceptance of Jesus Christ into your heart and life.
-I believe that being spirit filled means that you fully recognize that Jesus Christ is the source of your life and power and empowers us to tell the world, boldly about Jesus Christ and his saving works!
+Every believer who wants to know and be in the will of God should be Spirit filled and I believe that comes with the acceptance of Jesus Christ into your heart and life.
+I believe that being Spirit filled means that you fully recognize that Jesus Christ is the source of your life and power and empowers us to tell the world, boldly about Jesus Christ and his saving works.